 There are hundreds of reasons why our marital relationship suffered as it did.
 Some of them were because of immaturity, and self-centeredness.
 We also had unrealistic and unmet expectations set in place on both of our parts.
-And then there was the reality that neither one of us had a clue as to how to resolve conflict or communicate with each other in healthy ways.
+And neither one of us had a clue as to how to resolve conflict in healthy ways.
 All of these “reasons” plus others, played a part of what caused almost irreparable damage to our marital “union.”

 The “D” Word Became a Weapon

 Eventually, along with other negative communication missiles we threw at each other, we were using the “D” word (divorce) continually as explosive bombs against each other.
-This put our marriage in serious jeopardy of being forever destroyed.
+Our marriage was in serious jeopardy of being forever destroyed.